Kickstarter Alternatives: 9 Sites Like Kickstarter For Business Funding

 - Funded 100+ deals at an average deal size of $1.8M

 Crowdfunder doesn’t take a cut of what you raise.
-Instead, they charge you a monthly fee for use of the platform.
-The platform has three subscription packages available — the cheapest of which costs $449 a month.
-Compare this with Fundable’s $179/month and it becomes apparent that Crowdfunder isn’t concerned about barriers to entry.
+Instead, it charges you a monthly fee for the use of its platform.
+The platform has two subscription packages available — the cheapest of which costs $299 a month.
+Compare this with Fundable’s $179/month, and it becomes apparent that Crowdfunder isn’t concerned about barriers to entry.